-In 2011 and 2012 ( and 2013) I converted all the short films (30) for a film festival that were not DCPs to the DCP format.
+In 2011, 2012 (2013,20142015) I converted all the short films (30) for a film festival that were not DCPs to the DCP format.
 In 2012 I used Easydcp Creator 2.0 that supports Quicktime files so the process was very simple.
 The DCPs was mostly 25 FPS SMPTE DCPs, but there were also some 24 FPS and some 30 FPS SMPTE DCPs.

 Here are some tips if you want to do this for your festival: